KUBDatalab/SQL/_episodes/01-introduction.md

 - Explain what SQL is and why to use it.
 questions:
 - What is SQL?
-- Why is it significant?
+- Why is SQL significant?
 - What is the relationship between a relational database and SQL?
 keypoints:
 - SQL is a powerful language used to interrogate and manipulate relational databases.
-- People working in library- and information-related roles have skills that allow them to use SQL to organize and access data.
 ---

 ## What is SQL?

 **S**tructured **Q**uery **L**anguage, or SQL (sometimes pronounced "sequel"), is a powerful language used to interrogate and